Ada-Developers-Academy/core-pses/01/highest-rated.md

 Example Steps:

-1. Check if restaurants is empty
+1. Check if the input `restaurants` is empty
     - If it's empty, return `None`
 2. Set a variable `highest_rated` to the first element in `restaurants`
-3. Loop through restaurants and compare the current resturant rating to the `highest_rated` rating.
+3. Loop through `restaurants` and compare the current resturant rating to the `highest_rated` rating.
     - If the current restaurant rating is higher, assign it to `highest_rated`
 4. Return `highest_rated`